musculation

 Unnecessary swings

 When performing pull-ups, a controlled movement is essential.
-Excessive swings not only reduce the effectiveness of the exercise but also increase the risk of injury.
+Excessive swinging not only reduces the effectiveness of the exercise but also increases the risk of injury.

 Partial amplitude

-Not going all the way down or not going high enough decreases the effectiveness of each repetition.
+Not lowering all the way down or not raising high enough decreases the effectiveness of each repetition.
 Focus on a full range of motion.

-Posture is fundamental to avoiding injuries.
+Posture is essential to avoid injury.
 Maintain a neutral spine and avoid hyperextension.

 Neglecting recovery

-To progress, it is important to allow your muscles to recover.
+To progress, it's important to allow your muscles to recover.
 Plan rest days and eat a balanced diet to promote muscle regeneration.

 The benefits of daily pull-ups

-Pull-ups not only strengthen your muscles, they also provide functional benefits:
+Pull-ups not only strengthen your muscles, they also offer functional benefits:

-- Balanced development: By working several muscle groups, pull-ups promote harmonious development of the upper body .
+• Balanced Development: By working multiple muscle groups, pull-ups promote balanced upper body development.

 Sources: